VirtualPlantLab/VPLDocs/docs/src/tutorials/getting_started/snowflakes.md

 axiom: E(L) + RU(120) + E(L) + RU(120) + E(L)
 rule:  E(L) → E(L/3) + RU(-60) + E(L/3) + RU(120) + E(L/3) + RU(-60) + E(L/3)

-Where E represent and edge of a given length (given in parentheses) and RU represents a rotation of the turtle around the upward axis, with angle of rotation given in parentheses in hexadecimal degrees.
+Where E represent and edge of a given length (given in parenthesis) and RU represents a rotation of the turtle around the upward axis, with angle of rotation given in parenthesis in hexadecimal degrees.
 The rule can be visualized as follows:

 ![Koch construction rule](https://python-with-science.readthedocs.io/en/latest/_images/koch_order_1.png)